FixTheCode/cdr-processing/README.md

 # cdr-processing
 A set of python scripts to simulate telecoms call detail record (CDR) creation and processing.
+Developed using Python 3.8.3 and with minimal use of third party packages.
+The aim of this project is to code everything in Python to keep the codebase small and to demonstrate how much functionality we can achieve with minimal amount of code.

-No third party packages have been used.
-The CDR file created is structured as follows, will all field enclosed in double quotes.
+The CDR file created is structured as follows, will all fields enclosed in double quotes.

 | Field                    | Description              | Example                               |
 |--------------------------|--------------------------|---------------------------------------|